Council Tax discounts and reductions

-If you are no longer a single person living in a property, it's up to you to tell us.
+If you are no longer a single person living in a property, it's up to you to tell us to cancel the single person discount.
 If you don't, you may have to pay a fine.
 We are currently doing a review of single person discounts.

 People who aren't counted for Council Tax

 Certain people living in a property shouldn't count when we are calculating Council Tax.
 You can ask for these people to be "disregarded", which may result in a discount being applied to your account.

 These people should be disregarded for Council Tax purposes:

 - Certain school and college leavers under the age of 20, who have finished a full-time course between 1 May and 31 October

 - People aged over 18 for whom child benefit is still payable

 - People with a severe mental impairment who are entitled to a qualifying benefit